UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Test for network stability issues using an online packet loss tester or by running the ping command in Windows.

-Many people assume a standard speed test will identify connection problems, but speed tests mainly measure bandwidth, how much data you can move at once.
-They do not always catch stability issues like packet loss.
-To get an accurate diagnosis, you need to run a packet loss test specifically designed to track dropped data packets over time.
+Many people incorrectly assume a standard speed test will identify all connection problems.
+However, speed tests primarily measure raw bandwidth — the sheer volume of data you can move at once.
+They do not reliably catch underlying stability issues like packet loss.
+To get an accurate diagnosis of your network’s health, you need to run tests specifically designed to track dropped data packets over an extended period.

-Speed vs. Stability: A fast internet connection (high bandwidth) can still have high packet loss.
-Think of it like a wide highway (bandwidth) that is full of potholes (packet loss).
+💡 Pro Tip: A fast internet connection (high bandwidth) can still suffer from high packet loss.
+Think of it like a massive, multi-lane highway (bandwidth) that is completely covered in deep potholes (packet loss).

 An illustration showing a man fixing a router and a list of five steps to stop packet loss.